LuizKraisch/unreal-slash/README.md

-# unreal-slash
+# Unreal Engine Example Game - Slash

-Slash Game - Developed with Unreal Engine 5
+Developed with Unreal Engine 5 and C#.
+This repository only includes the code files.